 [] 1 2 3 4 "list" NULL "NULL"

 You can set elements to NULL.
-R language supports several null-able values, and it is relatively important to understand how these values behave when making data pre-processing and data munging.
-In general, R supports: NULL; NA; NaN; Inf / -Inf; NULL is an object and is returned when an expression or function results in an undefined value.
+R language supports several nullable values, and it is significant to understand how these values behave when making data pre-processing and data munging.

 Krunal Lathiya is an Information Technology Engineer by education and web developer by profession.
 He has worked with many back-end platforms, including Node.js, PHP, and Python.
 In addition, Krunal has excellent knowledge of Data Science and Machine Learning, and he is an expert in R Language.
 Krunal has written many programming blogs, which showcases his vast expertise in this field.